jzerez/computer_vision/README.md

 Another improvement is to use the IMU and our visual odometry to approximate the path.
 This can be done using a kalman filter, something we would have looked into.

-Another approach is to research and implement a better performing algotithm entirely.
+Another approach is to research and implement a better performing algorithm entirely.

 ### Key Takeaways
 We found that both asynchronous work time, as well as synchronous pair programming worked well for us.
 When doing asynchronous work, it helped to create additional branches on git in order avoid merge conflicts and avoid having to push work that was potentially unfinished or buggy and corrupt the otherwise clean main branch.